dotslash/recent2/README.md

   --hide_time, -ht      dont display time in command output -re                   enable regex search pattern -sql                  enable sqlite search pattern

+To import bash history into recent db run recent-import-bash-history
 ```

 Look at your current history using recent.
 Here are some examples on how to use recent.